mccalluc/mccalluc.github.io/_posts/2015-04-27-aapb-review.md

 each of the sub-scripts had its own `if __FILE__ = $0`.

-The source data was really messy: On the first pass just got every 10000th record, fixed those bugs, added fixtures, then every 1000th, ...
-Thought about sending these cleaned versions back upstream, but that would be risky, and wouldn't actually do anything for us.
+The source data was really messy: On the first pass just got every 10000th record, fixed those bugs, added [fixtures](https://github.com/WGBH/AAPB2/tree/master/spec/fixtures/pbcore), then every 1000th, ...
+Thought about sending these cleaned versions back upstream, but that would be risky, and wouldn't actually do anything we need.

 - [Download](https://github.com/WGBH/AAPB2/blob/master/scripts/lib/downloader.rb):
   - At one point, processed the files as they were downloaded,